 (a) Results base case model.
 Green, blue and purple indicate the com- (b) Results base case for Rotterdam.
-Green, blue and orange indicate petitive hinterland areas for the ports of Antwerp, Rotterdam and Ham-burg respectively.

-The road, waterway and rail modalities respectively and the red and black networks represent the waterways and railways respectively.
+Green, blue and orange indicate petitive hinterland areas for the ports of Antwerp, Rotterdam and Ham- the road, waterway and rail modalities respectively and the red and burg respectively.